Honor Committee Statistical Transparency Reporting Portal

 IR Meeting

-The reported student is presented with all the evidence that has been collected in their case and must decide whether to submit an Informed Retraction.
+The reported student is presented with all information in the possession of the Committee and must decide whether to submit an Informed Retraction.

 Open Charts